dperegolise/jira-to-scrum/README.md

 as a value object.
 You can then reference the injected item as the original JSON object.

 ### Karma
+Leave this folder alone.
+It is configuration to run unit tests and unit test coverage.

 ### Server
+Leave this folder alone until you're comfortable with node and node Express.
+It provides a static web server on port 3444.
+This is configurable in /server/config.js.

+It allows us to control the behavior of GET and POST (not set up yet for PUT, etc).

 ### Src
+Source code for the app.

 ### Vendor
+Vendor libraries that have the option of being included in the build.
+This is completely managed by **bower**, and should not normally be checked into source control.

 ### Other files @ root

+- .bowercc - bower settings
+- .gitignore
+- .jscsrc - JSCS settings.
+We use a very slightly modified Google standard for style.
+Each IDE will have a set-up that will allow code to comply with the JSCS settings.
+- .jshintrc
+- bower.json - external libraries that we will load into **vendor** directory
+- gulpfile.js - our Gulp tasks.
+- package.json - needed by our build tasks for anti-caching and app name.
+Set those up.
+It also identifies all the node modules we use in our Gulp work flow.
+- README.md - this file
+- TODO.md - picks up todo, hacks keywords in code.

 ## Source File Organization
+This project uses a **modified feature** organization.
+Features (usually corresponding to major UI views or portions) are organized by folder.
+Within the folder, we expect 1 module that lists all dependencies.
+This trick means we have to ensure *.module.js* files are built before files that share the same module name.

+We have a common folder for shared elements that might be used in many features: domain models, services, filters, common directives, etc.

+We follow the style guide at [https://github.com/agilethought/angularjs-styleguide](https://github.com/agilethought/angularjs-styleguide)

+We're always looking to learn from past projects, so issue a pull request!

 ## Gulp Tasks
+The engine that automates the

 ## Testing